All Episodes

 Well, because you've got the money.

-Well, have you ever thought maybe you shouldn't, if you can't afford it, you can't do it.
+Well, have you ever thought maybe you shouldn't, if you can't afford it, you can't do it?

-Where is it written that all of a sudden if you want something and don't have the money for it, somebody else has to pay for it.
+Where is it written that all of a sudden, if you want something and don't have the money for it, somebody else has to pay for it?

-I I think the the whole notion of being insulted here, there are a lot of us insulted by this whole idea that is growing throughout the Obama administration that the people who make this country work are somehow not doing their fair share, not paying their fair share.
+I think the whole notion of being insulted here, there are a lot of us insulted by this whole idea that is growing throughout the Obama administration that the people who make this country work are somehow not doing their fair share, not paying their fair share.

 We've got to be punished even more.